bvalarezo/rootkit/README.md

 | hide PATH| hide an entity ("/proc" paths are treated as processes) |
 | show PATH| show a hidden entity ("/proc" paths are treated as processes) |
 ## File Hiding
+Commands such as ps or tree make use of the getdents(GETDirectoryENTrieS) syscall to get a list of directory entries at the given directory.

+The getdents syscall creates a linked list of directory entry structures (defined by linux_dirent and linux_dirent64) and fills it into a caller provided pointer and then returns the number of bytes written into the pointer back to the caller.

+In order to hide files, we just call the original getdents syscall to generate the structure and then we need to remove the desired linux_dirent structures from the linked list and alter the count of bytes returned by getdents.

+To determine what counts as a desired linux_dirent structure to remove, we check if the d_name field in the linux_dirent structure contains a set prefix in the file name.
+If it contains said prefix, we will remove it from the linked list by shifting the entries ahead of the one we want to delete onto the current one.

+### Examples
+To hide a file, you must add the prefix to the front of its name (3v!1 is the prefix for our rootkit).
+Creating a hidden text file called helloworld.txt using the nano text editor (you may use any text editor of your choice):

+    $ nano 3v!1helloworld.txt

+Hiding an existing text file called helloworld.txt:

+    $ mv helloworld.txt 3v!1helloworld.txt

+To unhide a file, you must rename the file to remove the prefix.
+Unhiding a file called helloworld.txt which already has the specified hiding prefix:

+    $ mv 3v!1helloworld.txt helloworld.txt

+NOTE: Make sure you keep track of the paths of directories/files that are hidden as they will be hidden to you as well.

 ## Process Hiding
+Hiding a process works in a similar manner to file hiding.
+Commands such as ps, top, htop etc. makes use of the getdents syscall on the /proc directory to obtain details of the current processes running.
+The /proc directory is comprised of files and directories that contain details about the system such as resource usage.
+The /proc directory also contains directories which are named with an integer corresponding the the PID of a process which is what we will use for hiding processes.

+To hide processes, we do the same process as hiding a file except in order to determine what linux_dirent structure to remove, we have to perform some extra steps.
+    - Since the d_name field of the linux_dirent only gives us the PID of the process which the linux_dirent belongs to, we have to perform a lookup of the pid to get its task_struct.
+    - The struct task_struct has a comm field which contains the command name of the process which we then check if it contains the prefix.
+    - If it does contain the prefix then we remove the linux_dirent structure, otherwise we check if the command name is in our arraylist of processes to hide.
+If the process name is in our arraylist, we remove the linux_dirent structure, otherwise it will be shown.
+        - The arraylist is an array of strings that is allocated on the installation of the module and is resized when the maximum capacity is reached.

+### Examples
+Process hiding can be done in two ways: Naming the executable file with the prefix 3v!1 or by using the driver to add a specific process name.
+Creating a shell script called helloworld.sh that will be hidden using nano text editor (you may use whatever text editor you want):

+    $ nano 3v!1helloworld.sh

+Hiding a shell script called helloworld.sh from the process list:

+    $ mv helloworld.sh 3v!1helloworld.sh

+Showing a shell script called helloworld.sh from the process list on next execution:

+    $ mv 3v!1helloworld.sh helloworld.sh

+NOTE: If the process spawns subprocesses, those subprocesses will NOT be hidden (e.g. if helloworld.sh uses sleep 30, sleep will show up in ps).
+You must use the driver to hide these subprocesses which is shown in the next examples.

+Hiding all processes named bash using the driver:

+    $ ./driver (to be added later)

+Showing all previously hidden processes named bash using the driver:

+    $ ./driver (to be added later)

 ## Process privilege escalation
 In Linux, a process structure is defined by the task_struct.